festicket/front-end-meta/proposals/vertical-margin.md

-# Vertical rhythm
+# Vertical margin

 ## Current implementations

-We have two main ways to control vertical rhythm: our `spacing` utility and the `<Section />` component.
+We have two main ways to control vertical margin: our `spacing` utility and the `<Section />` component.

 The `spacing` utility takes one of five string values (`xl`, `lg`, `md`, `sm`, `none`) or a default and returns css with `margin-bottom`.